DaVinciGraph/DavinciPic/README.md

 ## `strokeWidth` and `strokeColor`

-These attributes control the stroke appearance around the shape involved in the image.
-The `strokeWidth` attribute specifies the width of the stroke in pixels, while the `strokeColor` attribute defines its color.
-Note that these attributes do not apply when the type is set to `banner`.
+These props control the stroke appearance around the shape involved in the image.
+The `strokeWidth` prop specifies the width of the stroke in pixels, while the `strokeColor` prop defines its color.
+Note that these props do not apply when the type is set to `banner`.
 Also they won't affect during loading phase or failed scenarios.

 ## placeholder

-The `placeholder` attribute serves as a flexible variable that can be used in conjunction with the `loadingEffect` and `failureEffect` attributes.
+The `placeholder` prop serves as a flexible variable that can be used in conjunction with the `loadingEffect` and `failureEffect` props.
 It accepts both predefined and dynamic values, which may vary depending on the type of entity specified.

 ### Common Values: